leighwest/url-shortener/README.md

 # URL Shortener
 This Java 25 Spring Boot application exposes a RESTful endpoint which converts a long URL into a short, random 6 character code.

-A redirect endpoint accepts the shortened URI and returns the long form equivalent.
+A redirect endpoint accepts the short code and returns the original URL.

 ## Requirements
 - Java 25